 We sing a blend of lyrically rich songs both recent and historic.
 Those of us who are comfortable with music from one particular era have discovered that we come to enjoy other songs we had not previously encountered.

 We strongly prefer congregational singing, which emphasizes the gathered body enthusiastically singing praise to God with one voice.
 Some Sundays we sing with piano, guitar, and drums, and others we sing with just piano accompaniment.

 Dr. K. Edward Copeland

 Pastor Copeland is a minister of the Gospel of Jesus Christ who has been blessed with many talents and skills.
 He is a musician, composer, preacher, lecturer, author and attorney.
 He is most widely known for his God-given gift to teach the Bible with supernatural clarity and simplicity.
 He is the author of Riding in the Second Chariot, a guide for ministers and church leaders and a contributing author to Entrusted with the Gospel by Crossway.
 He is a graduate of the University of Illinois (B.A.
 1984), University of California-Berkeley (J.D.
 1987), Golden Gate Theological Seminary (M.Div.
 1992), and Trinity Evangelical Divinity School (D.Min.
 2017).
-His lives with his bride of 29 years, Starla, and their three children Jibri, Abeni, and Titus.
+His lives with his bride of 32 years, Starla, and they have three children Jibri, Abeni, and Titus.